-I have extensive experience as a facilitator, workshop leader, tutor and creative catalyst with all age groups and abilities and across a range of contexts.
-I also have experience as a storyteller and performer and use these skills both in presenting my own work and for training.
+I have extensive experience as a facilitator, workshop leader, teacher, tutor, trainer and creative catalyst across all age groups and abilities.
+I am also a storyteller, speaker and performer and use these skills both in presenting my own work, for training and chairing at literary festivals.
 Projects have taken me into hospital wards, classrooms, prisons, dance studios, theatres, special needs units, council offices, museums, archeological sites and out of doors.
 I relish each new encounter and enjoy broadening my scope.
-Do get in touch if you’d like to explore ideas for working together.
+Do get in touch if you’d like to explore ideas.

 What people have said:

 “We discovered that apart from being a gifted and perceptive writer, Merryn is also a very able communicator and teacher.”
 John Dempster, Highland Lit